Inside: Learn how to budget your money with percentages. The Cents Plan Formula is simple, easy, and flexible. Start managing your money your way.

-The basic expenses in our life.
-Some people call it mandatory expenses.
 Either way, it is the basic needs we need to survive – shelter, food, clothing, and a mode of transportation.
-Basic expenses – bare necessity.
-Examples of Basic Expenses: Mortgage / Rent, utilities, gas, clothing, medical co-pays, insurance, groceries, auto repair, child care, etc.

 Recommended Basic Expenses Percentage – 50%

 Decide where and when you want to give your money.
 There is a joy behind giving!

 Recommended Give Percentage – 10%

 Give money is set aside for random acts of kindness or planned giving.
 The big debate on giving…Do you give 10% before or after taxes?
 Don’t get stuck in the details – just give.
-Learn more how to start giving money when you never have.
+Learn more about how to start giving money when you never have.

 Recommended Fun Spending Percentage – 20%

 During Money Bliss Steps 1-5, fun spending is typically well below the 20% threshold.
-However, if you choose to increase fun spending percentage during that time; then, realize it will take longer to finish Money Bliss Steps 1-5.
+However, if you choose to increase fun spending percentage during that time; then, realize it will take much longer to finish Money Bliss Steps 1-5.

 Debt is the cash flow killer in your budget.
 With debt, it is impossible to do many of the above categories.
 Most debt (outside of a mortgage) is just overspending on items that we could not afford in the first place.

 Recommended Debt Percentage – 0%

-The key to stay out of debt is to save in advance!
+The key to staying out of debt is to save in advance!
 Up your saving percentage for that big purchase and pay cash.
 Then, the chunk of debt eating up your percentages can be allocated to other categories!

 How to budget your money with percentages?

-Allowing for changes as you go through various seasons in your life and through the Money Bliss Steps for Financial Freedom.
+Allowing for changes as you go through various seasons in your life and on your money journey through the Money Bliss Steps for Financial Freedom.

 All in all, money is a part of our daily lives.
-We have to get to a point where we control our money and not be controlled by money.
+Get to a point where you control money and not be controlled by money.